 I don’t need to go into detail as to what has happen since 1995, if you are reading this you either already know or can easily find out.

-Although I’m not a scout, I follow college football very closely, and although I don’t like to brag, when it comes to handicapping college football I’m pretty damn good.
-I love watching college football, not just watching Ohio State, Notre Dame, USC and Alabama.
-I enjoy watching Grambling State, Wyoming, Hawaii, Bowling Green, Memphis, San Diego State, Navy, Toledo and Trine University as well, along with a long list of other random teams.
+Although I’m not a scout, I follow college football very closely, and although I don’t like to brag, when it comes to handicapping college football, I’m pretty damn good.
+I love watching college football, not just attending Ohio State, Notre Dame, USC, and Alabama.
+I enjoy watching Grambling State, Wyoming, Hawaii, Bowling Green, Memphis, San Diego State, Navy, Toledo, Trine University, and a long list of other random teams.

 For what it’s worth, I have seen my share of superstars at small and mid-major schools long before they were on the national radar, and I have learned that special talents will often jump out at you.